arshfx01/bluetooth-low-energy-react-native/README.md

   ```
 - **Do NOT change the Gradle settings** in this repo unless you know what you're doing.
 They are patched for compatibility with modern Expo/React Native builds.
 - After making native changes, re-run `npx patch-package react-native-ble-peripheral` and commit the new patch.

 ---

+## 🧭 User Flow

+1. **Launch the App**

+   - Open the app on your Android device.
+You will see a modern tab bar to select between Central and Peripheral modes.

+2. **Choose a Mode**

+   - **Central (Client):**
+     - Tap the 'Central' tab.
+     - The app scans for nearby BLE peripherals advertising the correct service.
+     - Select a device from the list to connect.
+     - Once connected, a chat interface appears.
+     - Type a message in the input bar and tap send.
+Messages are sent to the connected peripheral and displayed in the chat.
+     - Received messages from the peripheral appear as chat bubbles.
+     - Tap 'Disconnect' to end the session and return to the device list.
+   - **Peripheral (Server):**
+     - Tap the 'Peripheral' tab.
+     - The app starts advertising as a BLE peripheral with a chat service.
+     - When a central device connects and sends a message, it appears in the chat area.
+     - You can view logs and status, but sending messages from the peripheral is not supported (due to library limitations).
+     - Stop advertising to end the session.

+3. **Switching Roles**

+   - You can switch between Central and Peripheral modes at any time using the tab bar.
+   - For two-way chat, run the app on two devices: one as Central, one as Peripheral.

+4. **Permissions**
+   - The app will request Bluetooth and location permissions as needed.
+Grant all permissions for full functionality.

+---